LCOGT/takehomeinterview/README.md

 1. Use sqlite/memory/flat files instead of something like mysql or postgresql to store data.
 This will make the setup much less complicated.

 2. Don't worry about styling: the pages don't have to be pretty, just functional.

+### Bonus
+Provide an application that can serve multiple users, with a backend component as opposed to a pure client side application.